KerfuffleV2/smolrsrwkv/README.md

 ## Features

 1. Written in Rust.
 Static typing can really help when trying to understand something, since it's clear what type of thing every object is.
-2. Relatively clear/simple code.
-3. Doesn't depend on massive frameworks like Torch or Cuda.
+2. Doesn't depend on massive frameworks like Torch or Cuda.
-4. Can use all threads/cores for inference.
+3. Can use all threads/cores for inference.
-5. Supports float32 and 8bit inference.
+4. Supports float32 and 8bit inference as well as 4bit inference with GGML.

-Currently, the primary goal here isn't to create an application or library suitable for end users but instead just to provide a clear example for other people who are aiming to implement RWKV.

 ## Shortcomings

-1. Not optimized for performance.
+1. Not really optimized for performance.
-2. Can only use 32bit or 8bit mode for models.
-(Models are always stored as full 32bit).
+2. Can only quantize on the fly (can by slow for big models).
 3. Can only run inference on CPU.

 If loading in 32bit mode it uses a _lot_ of memory.
 The 3B model uses around 11GB RAM and the 7B one might _just_ fit on a 32GB machine